furmanp/my-personal-website/about.md

 comments: false
 ---

 Originally from Warsaw/Poland, currently based in the Netherlands.
-Mechanical engineer with background of mechatronics/robotics, but became a composite materials enthusiast after Erasmus+ in Dresden/Germany.
+Mechanical engineer with a background in mechatronics/robotics, but became a composite materials enthusiast after Erasmus+ in Dresden/Germany.
 Trying to improve my efficiency with code, and going to document some of it here.

 **✨ places to visit ✨**